carpentries-incubator/hpc-workflows/episodes/02-snakemake_on_the_cluster.md

 won't happen any more.
 So how do we force the rule to run on the login node?

-Well, it's no surprise that some Snakemake rules perform trivial tasks where job submission might be overkill (e.g., less than 1 minute worth of compute time).
+Well, in the case where a Snakemake rule performs a trivial task job submission might be overkill (e.g., less than 1 minute worth of compute time).
 Similar to our case, it would be a better idea to have these rules execute locally (i.e. where the `snakemake` command is run) instead of as a job.
 Snakemake lets you indicate which rules should always run locally with the `localrules` keyword.
 Let's define `hostname_login` as a